Film Producer / Personal Manager, Marilyn Atlas Management

 Emerging Content Creators Workshop: Thursday, June 22nd - Creator's Studio 1

-Marilyn has been a guest speaker at various colleges and writers’ colleges all over the country. she has been a guest at various colleges all over the country, including Harvardwood, UCLA, USC, Emerson, University of Redlands, and the University of Wisconsin.
+Marilyn has been a guest speaker at various colleges and writers’ colleges all over the country, including Harvardwood, UCLA, USC, Emerson, University of Redlands, and the University of Wisconsin.
 She has spoken at the Texas Bar Association and was a guest lecturer at Whittier Law School.
 She has served as the professional-in residence (in theater and film) at Ball State University, and was the speaker at the International Writer’s Conference at Hollins University (2010).
 She structured an intensive course at Skyline College in San Francisco covering the inception, development and promotion of a script in “The Business of Screenwriting: The Idea – and its Execution.”

 Atlas is currently developing a TV pilot based on the Gary Phillips series of novels “High Hand” and “Shooter’s Point” featuring strong-willed African-American protagonist Martha Chainey.
-She is also developing a project about the life of renowned political activist Abbie Hoffman based on the book Run Run Run by Jack Hoffman and Daniel Simon.
-Amongst many other projects, Marilyn is also working on a children’s show for TV based on a series of best-selling books.
+Additionally, she is developing the award-winning, multi-cultural book series, “The Code Busters Club” for television.